Anurag-30/jenkins/JenkinsPipelineAsCode/README.md

 3. A seed job can be used to set up a folder in jenkins and a pipeline job in it.

-4. While Acceesing an env
+4. While Acceesing an environment variable